-After that, the representative sends the contract out to be reviewed and e-signed by the customer.
+3. After that, the representative sends the contract out to be reviewed and eSigned by the customer.

 If the customer rejects or edits any field, the Notification Bot notifies the representative to review the changes before sending a new version of the contract back to the customer.

-If the customer didn’t edit anything, and everyone has ticked the approval checkboxes, the manager will receive the completed and signed Slate inside their Flow.
+If the customer didn’t edit anything, and everyone has ticked the approval checkboxes, the manager will receive the completed and signed Flow inside their Workspace.

 To sum things up

 Enterprises use a variety of applications and systems that need to communicate and exchange data with each other.
 Usually, these systems differ greatly from each other and do not use the same protocols for file transfer, making secure integration between these applications difficult.